hedingjie/DME-DRL/README.md

 # DME-DRL
-This is the repository for "Decentralized exploration of structured environment based on multi-agent deep reinforcement learning" :
+This is the repository for "Decentralized Exploration of a Structured Environment Based on Multi-agent Deep Reinforcement Learning" :
 ![demo](/res/demo.png)

 # Environment Requirement